PrestaShop/docs/src/content/1.7/development/page-reference/back-office/order/refunds/_index.md

 ### The **actionProductCancel** hook

-Since prestashop 1.7.7, the `actionProductCancel` hook is triggered by all refund actions, it was not the case in 1.7.6, see the differences in the table below:
+Since Prestashop 1.7.7, the `actionProductCancel` hook is triggered by all refund actions, it was not the case in 1.7.6, see the differences in the table below:

 |Does this action trigger the `actionProductCancel` hook ?| 1.7.6 | 1.7.7
 |:-------|:-------|:-----------------------|